26 Fun Things to Do in Edinburgh with Kids (Free Options)

 There are quite a few unusual things to do in Edinburgh!

-Rub the statue of the philosopher David Hume’s toe for luck, like many of Edinburgh’s students do.
+Rub the statue of the philosopher David Hume’s toe for luck, as many of Edinburgh’s students do.

 Price: Free